subvertnormality/mosaic/README.md

 ### Modulation, Movement, and Interest

 Even a song crafted with compelling chord progressions, engaging rhythms, and striking melodies can sometimes sound flat when produced on electronic devices.
 The secret to invigorating such tracks lies in the addition of dynamics, movement, and interest, which is often achieved through thoughtful and abundant modulation. _Mosaic_ provides robust tools for modulation, including [Trig Parameters](#trig-parameters) and [Trig Locks](#trig-locks).
 "Trig lock" is a term borrowed from Elektron, referring to the ability to fix a parameter to a specific value at a certain step in the sequence.
-This feature allows you to control any MIDI device parameter, modulation parameter, the octave of a note, and even the scale to which the note is quantized, at each step, offering precise manipulation over the quality and dynamics of your music.
+This feature allows you to control any MIDI device parameter, modulation parameter, the octave of a note, and even the scale to which the note is quantised, at each step, offering precise manipulation over the quality and dynamics of your music.

 ### Song Composition